cds-hooks/docs/docs/hooks/patient-view.md

 `patientId` | REQUIRED | Yes | *string* | The FHIR `Patient.id` of the current patient in context `encounterId` | OPTIONAL | Yes | *string* | The FHIR `Encounter.id` of the current encounter in context

+The `patient-view` hook allows a CDS Service to provide guidance based on information acquired using a prefetch template and the FHIR server.
+A variety of factors could cause this information to become outdated.
+Stale clinical data could result in a risk to patient safety.
 For information on patient safety issues see [Security & Safety](../../specification/1.0/#security-and-safety).

 ### Examples